 A Closer Look

 The problem of uninsured drivers affects the entire country, but some states bear a heavier burden than others.
-While California had the highest number of uninsured drivers (4.1 million), Oklahoma had the highest percentage (26 percent).
-Massachusetts, on the other hand, had the lowest percentage (4 percent).
-(3)
+While Florida had the highest percentage (26.7 percent) in 2015, Maine, on the other hand, had the lowest percentage (4.5 percent).
+Interestingly, in Florida, compulsory motor vehicle laws only apply to personal injury protection and physical damage, not third party bodily injury coverage.

-Illinois ended up in the middle of the pack, with a 13.3 percent uninsured rate.
-(4) Different states also have different rules about which insurance policies are mandatory and which are optional.
+Illinois ended up in the middle of the pack, with a 13.7 percent uninsured rate .
+Different states also have different rules about which insurance policies are mandatory and which are optional.
 While all states except New Hampshire require basic liability insurance, only some require additional policies.

 Your legal options are also governed by state laws.
 States that have no-fault car insurance laws, for example, limit your ability to sue.
 In such cases, no blame is assigned.
 Each driver will be responsible for his or her own injuries and damages.
 No-fault means you won’t be able to sue the other driver, even if they were negligent.